Please note: A copy of these policies will be provided to you via email after you’ve completed the registration process.

 1) A student may be entitled to a refund of tuition fees in the event that:

-(a) The student provides written notice to the institution that he or she is withdrawing from the program; or
+(a) The student provides written notice to the institution that he or she is withdrawing from the specific course; or

-(b) The institution provides written notice to the student advising that the student has been dismissed from the program.
+(b) The institution provides written notice to the student advising that the student has been dismissed from the specific course.

 2) The written notice of withdrawal or dismissal may be delivered in any manner provided that a receipt or other verification is available that indicates the date on which the notice is delivered.